MotherTongues/mothertongues-blog/_posts/2021-10-23-g2p-basic-mappings-local.md

 ## Mapping configuration

 When you combine multiple rules in `g2p` for a particular purpose, this is called a *mapping*.
 In addition to each file containing your rules, you need a configuration file that tells `g2p` how to process your rules.
-We write mapping configurations in files titled YAML file `config.yaml`. ".yaml" is the file extension for YAML which stands for 'Yet Another Markup Language' - which might be how you're feeling right now after having already learned about Comma Separated Value (CSV) files and JavaScript Object Notation (JSON)!!
+We write mapping configurations in YAML files titled `config.yaml`. ".yaml" is the file extension for YAML which stands for 'Yet Another Markup Language' - which might be how you're feeling right now after having already learned about Comma Separated Value (CSV) files and JavaScript Object Notation (JSON)!!

 Here is a basic configuration for your mapping: